SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Proposed Approach

 \subsection{Extension: Proofs with Private Parameters}

 Our current solution can only generate SNARKs with public parameters, as clients must publicly share the requested proof parameters in the mempool.
 While some applications can operate without private parameters and rely on the network state as-is, many others (e.g., privacy-preserving ones) require proofs that incorporate private inputs.
-Therefore, we propose an approach to overcome this limitation by the witness obfuscation outsourcing technique; however, due to space constraints, we defer it to \autoref{sec:zk-extension} of Appendix.
+Therefore, we propose an approach to overcome this limitation through the witness obfuscation outsourcing technique, which is described in \autoref{sec:zk-extension} of the Appendix (due to length limitations).